The Nutcracker and the Mouse King: Comparisons of Hoffmann and Dumas versions

 Bertall's illustrations depicting the breaking of Princess Pirlipat's spell by young Drosselmayer for Histoire d'un casse-noisett volume 2 by Alexandre Dumas, 1845.

-On a more sentimental note, when Nutcracker was about to be captured by the Mouse King, Marie sobbed, "Oh!
+On a more sentimental note, when the Nutcracker was about to be captured by the Mouse King, Marie sobbed, "Oh!
 My poor Nutcracker!
 Oh!
 My poor Nutcracker!", to which Dumas adds: "I love you with all my heart!
 And now I have to watch you perish like this!"

 Numerous vibrant details like these were added to Hoffmann's original story.

 David Blamires pointed out a minor difference between the two versions, perhaps due to a misunderstanding.
 In Hoffmann's version, the requirement for Princess Pirlipat's rescuer was that he had never worn boots.
 In Dumas's version, the requirement was reversed, i.e. he must always have worn boots.
 Presumably the wearing of boots is an indicator of the transition to manhood.
 Drosselmeier's nephew looks quite dashing in his boots in Bertall's illustration of him as he presents the shelled Krakatuk to Princess Pirlipat.

 Dumas eventually calls Drosselmeier's nephew "Nathaniel", although Hoffmann does not reveal his given name.
 Michael Grant Kellermeyer suggested that Hoffmann deliberately blurred the distinction between Godfather Drosselmeier and Drosselmeier's nephew, perhaps expressing a desire to transfer some of Marie's affection for Drosselmeier's nephew to the older man.
 "Drosselmeier appears to disguise his ego in the figure of Nutcracker, and Marie only breaks the spell by declaring her love for " 'Dear Drosselmeier' (meaning the nephew, but equally applying to the uncle)".
 Omitting Drosselmeier's nephew's given name seems consistent with that premise.

-Blamires speculated that the name Nathaniel given by Dumas may have been taken from a character in Hoffmann's The Sandman.
-In that story, Nathaniel falls in love with a wooden doll who is, or seems, alive.
-That would be a reversal in the gender roles of Marie and Nutcracker.